 Eugene, Oregon 97403-1277

-Academic Extension at the University of Oregon provides educational opportunities to people seeking university-level instruction and enrichment beyond the traditional campus experience.
-Activities include lectures, conferences, seminars, workshops, and formal courses with opportunities to earn a variety of credentials for professional development and lifelong learning.
+Academic Extension at the University of Oregon provides educational opportunities to people seeking instruction and enrichment beyond the traditional campus experience.
+Activities include lectures, conferences, seminars, and workshops with opportunities for professional development and lifelong learning.

 Applied Information Management (AIM) Master’s Degree